hiteshjoshi1/microservice-docker-cart-example/README.md

 Due to work and life, this project has taken a back seat.
 If you want to contribute, feel free to shoot me a PR.

 - Your base computer should have mvn installed.
+So check mvn -v
 - You should have docker installed and logged into docker registry to pull images.
+So do, docker login

 What is done so far -